abbylow/tweether-solidity/README.md

 > eth.getBalance(YOUR_ADDRESS)
 ```

+###Issue
+When I use Geth to deploy, I met a sync issue so the wallet balance is always zero and can't get enough fund to deploy.
-Change to deploy the app to BSC Testnet because the Geth has sync issues
+Thus, I decided to change to deploy the app to BSC Testnet.

 ```
-Reference:
-https://docs.binance.org/smart-chain/developer/deploy/truffle.html
-https://medium.com/spartanprotocol/how-to-connect-metamask-to-bsc-testnet-7d89c111ab2
+Deploy to BSC Testnet in few steps: https://docs.binance.org/smart-chain/developer/deploy/truffle.html https://medium.com/spartanprotocol/how-to-connect-metamask-to-bsc-testnet-7d89c111ab2
 ```

+###Note
+The tutorial is published on 2019, Solidity has changed so that some guidelines are deprecated.

+Eg: the method of enabling MetaMask, the method of writing the constructor and so on.

+I have made some changes to solve these issues during the development (and leave some comments in the code too)